krang-8/Game-Project/README.md

                  <javafx
                         ->class ApplicationWindow

        if it doesn't work add this commandline to your VM Configurations : --module-path "(Path to javafx Library)" --add-modules javafx.controls,javafx.fxml

-5. In terms of the application itself the project is almost finished developing the view and controllers
+5. Press "New Game" to start the game and ENJOY! :D